Images Depict Mature Plants

 The Spartan Juniper (Juniperus 'Spartan') is a very hardy, fast-growing upright juniper with a pyramidal, columnar growth habit.
 It can withstand drought, high wind, road salt, and the summer heat better than most other upright junipers.
 Junipers are a good choice for privacy borders, windscreens, as well as accent and group plantings.
 It retains its excellent blue-green foliage color through the winter and is deer resistant.

 When considering Spartan juniper make sure your planting location will receive at least 6 to 8 hours of full sun per day.
 As with any juniper, Spartan should be planted in slightly moist, acidic, and well-drained soil.
 During planting and the initial establishment, they should be watered regularly.
-Blue points have a very fibrous root system and therefore need the additional water during establishment.
+Blue points have a very fibrous root system and therefore need additional water during establishment.

 Due to its broad pyramid shape juniper Spartan is the perfect evergreen shrub to be used as a meticulously clipped topiary.
 They can be trimmed into just about any shape including spirals.
 If you are trying to create a stately lawn these are a perfect addition.